aria2/aria2/doc/manual-src/en/aria2c.rst

   Use the certificate in FILE for RPC server.
 The certificate must be either in PKCS12 (.p12, .pfx) or in PEM format.

-  PKCS12 files must contain the certifcate, a key and optionally a chain of additional certificates.
+  PKCS12 files must contain the certificate, a key and optionally a chain of additional certificates.
 Only PKCS12 files with a blank import password can be opened!